FrancescoMinchio/NLU_Assignement_2/README.md

 Submission structure:

-- "Second_Assignement": the code which contains the tasks and the project report & comments.
+- "Second_Assignment": the code which contains the tasks and the project report & comments.

 Requirements:
 - python